 Note: Because Market Leaders gives you a list of companies that meet the above criteria the slider cannot be used to change the Market Leaders selection.

 Use it with your favourite valuation measure

 Even though Market Leaders outperform the market as a group you can do even better if you select undervalued Market Leaders.

-You can do that with your favourite valuation measure but we suggest you use Qi Value (details in the Glossary), which I will be writing to you about soon.
+You can do that with your favourite valuation measure but we suggest you use Qi Value.

 Your Market Leaders analyst

-PS To get the Market Leaders universe working in your portfolio simply sign up here
+PS To get the Market Leaders universe working in your portfolio today sign up here